 Brazil's CSN Mineracao prices IPO at 8.50 reais each - sources

-SAO PAULO, Feb 12 (Reuters) - Brazil's CSN Mineração SA CMIN3.SA, the mining unit of steelmaker Cia Siderurgica Nacional CSNA3.SA, priced its initial public offering at 8.50 reais on Friday, at the bottom of a range set between 8.50 reais and 11.35 reais, two sources familiar with the matter said.
+SAO PAULO, Feb 12 (Reuters) - Brazil's CSN Mineração SA , the mining unit of steelmaker Cia Siderurgica Nacional , priced its initial public offering at 8.50 reais on Friday, at the bottom of a range set between 8.50 reais and 11.35 reais, two sources familiar with the matter said.

-The IPO will raise a total of 5.5 billion reais ($1.02 billion), the sources added.
+The IPO will raise a total of 5.2 billion reais ($968 million) with the sale of 614 million shares, the sources added.

+CSN Mineração will use the proceeds of the primary portion, around 1.4 billion reais, to expand its mining projects and port terminal.

+Parent Companhia Siderurgica Nacional , known as CSN, will receive the largest share of the proceeds in the IPO and intends to use them to reduce its debt ratios.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.